Skip to navigation Skip to content

 MXR - Maintenance Action Test (MAT) exemption requested + Read more ...

-This code is recorded by a Service Officers record this code when a customer requests an exemption from seeking child support.
+A Service Officer records this code when a customer requests an exemption from seeking child support.

 This allows 60 days for the decision to be made and recorded.